openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide-npu.rst

 Run generation using OpenVINO GenAI
 ###################################

-It is recommended to install the latest available `driver <https://www.intel.com/content/www/us/en/download/794734/intel-npu-driver-windows.html>`__.
+It is always recommended to install the latest available `driver <https://www.intel.com/content/www/us/en/download/794734/intel-npu-driver-windows.html>`__.

 **Currently the NPU pipeline supports greedy decoding only, so you need to